For Tuyet, Katrina, KaSandra, and Luc

 As she scrubbed her face in the shower, Judy recited the day’s agenda.
 She shivered under the steady stream of icy cold water, while her perky set of 34 Cs bounced like gelatin on a plate, and warbled a long brrrrrrr.
 Thermal shock showers were just one of many routines she had brought with her from the farm, like starting the day early, like when it was still night.
 I guess there’s nothing like a little hypothermia to clear the cobwebs from your brain.
 Turning away from the showerhead she leaned back and put her head under the falling ice pellets to rinse the conditioner out of her hair.
 Then, wrapping her hair in that turban-like manner, the one that all girls know how to do from birth, she stepped out of the tub and got herself powdered and dressed in nanoseconds.
 I bet that would have been something to see, but I digress.
 If only I had had the foresight to come to her place instead of her office on campus, I might have had an opportunity to tickle that bisexual funny bone of hers?
 In any event, she arrived to work with wet hair and a mouth full of a half chewed Assiago bagel which had been smothered in cream cheese.
 You know, on second thought maybe it was a good thing meeting on campus after all, because this broad was no Miss Manners!

-Dr. Judith Looney opened the door, falling into her small office more than walking into it.
-It was sort of like a carrier landing, a controlled crash!
-She dropped an arm full of books and papers onto her already cluttered desk.
+Dr. Judith Looney opened the door and fell into her small office more than walking into it.
+It was sort of like an aircraft carrier landing, a controlled crash!
+She dropped an arm full of books and papers onto her already cluttered desk and flopped into an old leather chair that had seen better days.
 You know, I’ve always heard that an unorganized workspace usually means a hyper organized mind, and darned if she proved that as soon as she spoke.

-“Look Whitey, I have a class in 14 minutes, but because you’re Ronnie’s former fella I’ll give you 5 minutes to speak your mind while I look around for my lecture notes,” she explained, her eyes never acknowledging me.
+“Look Whitey, I've got a class in 14 minutes, but because you’re Ronnie’s former fella I’ll give you 5 minutes to speak your mind while I look around for my lecture notes,” she explained, her eyes never acknowledging me.

 “Oh yeah, nice to see you again, sorry,” Judy added finally looking up.